 MSRs are an intangible asset that represents the right to service a portfolio of mortgage loans.
 We originate MSRs from our lending activities and obtain MSRs through asset acquisitions or business combinations.
 For initial measurement, acquired and originated MSRs are initially measured at fair value.
 Subsequent to acquisition or origination, we account for MSRs using the amortization or fair value measurement method, based on our strategy for managing the risks of the underlying portfolios.
 For MSRs accounted for using the amortization measurement method, we assess servicing assets or liabilities for impairment or increased obligation based on fair value on a quarterly basis.
 We group our MSRs by stratum for impairment testing based on the predominant risk characteristics of the underlying mortgage loans.
-In recognition of the significant change in the composition of our MSR portfolio as a result of acquisitions, our strata are defined as conventional (i.e. conforming to the underwriting standards of Fannie Mae or Freddie Mac), government insured (loans insured by FHA or VA), non-Agency (i.e. all private label primary and master serviced loans except non-Agency prime) and non-Agency prime (loans generally conforming to the underwriting standards of Fannie Mae or Freddie GSE loan limits, commonly referred to as jumbo mortgage loans).
+In recognition of the significant change in the composition of our MSR portfolio as a result of acquisitions, our strata are defined as conventional (i.e. conforming to the underwriting standards of Fannie Mae or Freddie Mac), government insured (loans insured by FHA or VA) and non-Agency (i.e. all private label primary and master serviced loans).